Yorivel/Dynamic-Wardrobe/docs/issues.md

 ## Duplicate Outfit Items

 If two Equipment-EX outfits use the exact same items, the game reports both as "equipped" at the same time.
-This can confuse the mod's tracking.
+The mod's tracking sync catches most cases, but identical outfits can still cause unexpected behavior.
 Avoid creating outfits with identical item combinations.